TD-Dan/Sunwai/README.md

 Aims to improve on minimalist predecessors by integrating robust grammar and artistic flexibility.
 Designed by Daniel Herkert, with AI-assisted linguistic research.
 Designed to be both practical and beautiful.

 Proverb:: *Toki o sun!* = "Language is wisdom!"

+## About this repository and md files

+The md files have been created and automated with [Obsidian](https://obsidian.md/) and are easily viewed and edited with it.

+**Following obsidian community plugins are used:**

+Advanced Tables
+Dataview
+Dataview Serializer
+Easy Bake

+You can install these from obsidian options -> Community plugins -> Browse